kais-radwan/ddeep-core/README.md

 - [esbuild](https://esbuild.github.io/) for building the fastest bundler in the world.

 - [fastify](https://fastify.dev/) for building a great fast web framework for nodeJS.

+- [bytenode](https://github.com/bytenode/bytenode) for building a great bytecode compiler for NodeJS.

 ## The idea of ddeep-core